izziaraffaele/generator-silex-app/README.md

 $ gulp watch
 ```

-The `build` task helps you preparing your file for the live deploy, minifying and uglifyng both CSS and JS
+The `dist` task helps you preparing your file for the live deploy, minifying and uglifyng both CSS and JS

 ```
-$ gulp build
+$ gulp dist
 ```

 How to run test?